halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 ![](image_5.png)

 This is a part of a graph that defines a very simple dialog.
 You should always read the dialog from top to bottom.
 In this example, the grey node will first check the Sell vase variable on the Main Quest.
 Based on that variable it will display one line or the other.
-You can of course chain these nodes to create much more complex dialogs, see the template for more examples.
+You can of course chain these nodes to create much more complex dialogs, see the demo for more examples.

 Some nodes have some specific properties you can set in the property pane.
 But for every node you can set an ID, which should uniquely identify the node.
 You do not have to set the ID if you never refer to that specific node by ID.
 You can also specify a note for each node.
 This note will be displayed in the node and serve as a commentary, for example specifying the intended tone of the dialog line.